prodigy0512/scoreKeeper/README.md

 # Scorekeeper
-Just a simple score tracker for simple games.
+Just a score tracker for way too simple games.